gugrando/JS-API-Advices/README.md

  <br>
   <h3 align="center"> About: </h3>
  <p align="center">
-  Este foi um projeto especial, um dos primeiros que fiz 100% sozinho, sem curso guiando, ou tutorial, eu busquei a API e construi todo código sozinho, é um projeto super simples que podia ser feito em apenas um arquivo e sem OOP e Modulos diferentes, mas significou bastanta para mim, usei conhecimentos de OOP, Modulos, para treinar esses conhecimentos, e ES6 Moderno, foi além de tudo um projeto divertido de se fazer, enquanto codava podia ver as frases geniais e engraçadas que a API gerava.
+  (PT-BR) - Este foi um projeto especial, um dos primeiros que fiz 100% sozinho, sem curso guiando, ou tutorial, eu busquei a API e construi todo código sozinho, é um projeto super simples que podia ser feito em apenas um arquivo e sem OOP e Modulos diferentes, mas significou bastanta para mim, usei conhecimentos de OOP, Modulos, para treinar esses conhecimentos, e ES6 Moderno, foi além de tudo um projeto divertido de se fazer, enquanto codava podia ver as frases geniais e engraçadas que a API gerava.

-  This was a special project, one of the first that I did 100% by myself, with no guiding course, or tutorial, I searched the API and built all the code by myself, it is a super simple project that could be done in only one file and without different  Modules and OOP, but it meant a lot to me, I used knowledge of OOP, Modules, to train this knowledge, and Modern ES6, it was besides all a fun project to do, while coding I could see the genius and funny sentences that the API generated.
+  (EN) - This was a special project, one of the first that I did 100% by myself, with no guiding course, or tutorial, I searched the API and built all the code by myself, it is a super simple project that could be done in only one file and without different  Modules and OOP, but it meant a lot to me, I used knowledge of OOP, Modules, to train this knowledge, and Modern ES6, it was besides all a fun project to do, while coding I could see the genius and funny sentences that the API generated.
  </p>
 </ul>